 Although treatment is successful for the majority of children with a brain tumor, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called advanced or terminal medulloblastoma.
 This diagnosis is stressful, and advanced medulloblastoma may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.

 Hospice care is a type of palliative care for people who are expected to live less than 6 months.
 It is designed to provide the best possible quality of life for people who are near the end of life.
 Parents and guardians are encouraged to talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
 Nursing care and special equipment can make staying at home a workable option for many families.
 Some children may be happier if they can arrange to attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced care planning.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.

 The next section in this guide is About Clinical Trials.
 It offers more information about research studies that are focused on finding better ways to care for children with medulloblastoma.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.